Jim's Marketing Blog

 Talk is not cheap

-I spoke with a business owner once, who had recently surveyed his newsletter readers.
+I spoke with a business owner last year, who had recently surveyed his newsletter readers.
 He wanted to know if they’d be willing to pay for a premium version of his most popular service.
 He accurately described the service, including the fee.

-In total, 78 people took time to respond, with 73 saying they would “happily pay for the service when it became available”.
+• 73 of them saying they would “happily pay for the service when it became available”.

 Steve Jobs understood this better than any of his competitors